 A trusted advisor can act as a valuable partner in navigating these changes and ensuring assets are effectively shared over generations.
 In many cases, individuals have three places where their investment assets live:

 Individuals and their advisors work together to decide in which order these assets should be spent in retirement and which should be passed on in estate planning.
 Under the prior law, in most situations where it was unlikely that you would consume all of your assets during your lifetime, it made sense to pass on the Roth IRA, followed by personal investment assets and then the traditional IRA (which has an embedded tax liability).
 With the new 10-year distribution rule, that strategy may need to be adjusted.

 Navigating the New Rules – 2 Scenarios

-Here are two different scenarios detailing how an advisor might help a family effectively plan for the proposed 10-year distribution change.
+Here are two different scenarios detailing how an advisor might help a family effectively plan for the 10-year distribution change.

 Planning that Ensures Prosperity over Generations

 Wescott advisors are committed to staying on top of evolving legislation and regulations and utilizing the most effective planning strategies to sustain a family’s legacy.
 We focus on retirement planning that maximizes the impact of an individual’s assets not just for their golden years, but for generations to come.
 By working with this kind of trusted advisor, you can stay ahead of proposed legislation like the SECURE Act and know that whenever changes come, you’ll have a team to provide proper planning and peace of mind.